-All technological substitution process are described by measuring the "market share" F, i.e. the fractional share a particular technology accounts for in the total output of the particular mining process analyzed.
-The shares of technologies are calculated whenever available on the basis of (raw coal) output figures, but sometimes the primary data refer to other measures, e.g. number of faces equipped with a particular technology or the amount of work performed, expressed with a physical indicator (e.g. the amount of driving work in meters).
+All technological substitution processes are described by measuring the "market share" \mathbf{F} i.e., the fractional share a particular technology accounts for in the total output of the particular mining process being analyzed.
+The shares of technologies are calculated whenever available on the basis of (raw coal) output figures, but sometimes the primary data refer to other measures, e.g., number of faces equipped with a particular technology or the amount of work performed, expressed with a physical indicator (e.g., the amount of driving work in meters).

-In an ideal case of analysis of the longer term tendencies of technology development one would analyze the technological substitution pattern using a multi-dimensional approach.
-Thus the share of a particular technology would be analyzed considering for instance the number of mines and faces the technology is applied, share in total output, etc. In addition also main performance indicators (e.g. output per face, labor productivity and so on) would be analyzed dynamically to identify the main driving forces and impacts of technological change.
+In an ideal case of analysis of the longer-term tendencies of technology development one would analyze the technological substitution pattern using a multidimensional approach.
+Thus the share of a particular technology would be analyzed considering, for instance, the number of mines and faces at which the technology is applied, share in total output, etc. In addition, main performance indicators (e.g., output per face, labor productivity, and so on) would also be analyzed dynamically to identify the main driving forces and impacts of technological change.

-In the present interim assessment this multidimensional approach could be followed only to a limited degree, as the availability of the primary data determined the particular dimension, in which the share of any technology was calculated.
-In a further analysis these measures would have to be complemented in order to overcome some of the shortcomings of simple measures like for instance counting the number of faces a particular technology is applied to, ignoring thus the different production intensity (output per face) resulting from the application of different technologies.
-In using different measures for determining the market share of a particular technology a higher analytical resolution of the timing and the dynamics of technological change in the coal mining industry could be achieved.
-For the present time being one has however, to consider such a multidimensional approach for a later date, once more detailed statistics become available.
+In the present interim assessment this multidimensional approach could be followed only to a limited degree, as the availability of the primary data determined the particular dimension in which the share of any technology was calculated.
+In a further analysis these measures would have to be complemented in order to overcome some of the shortcomings of simple measures like counting the number of faces at which a particular technology is applied, thus ignoring the different production intensity (output per face) resulting from the application of different technologies.
+In using different measures for determining the market share of a particular technology, a higher analytical resolution of the timing and the dynamics of technological change in the coal-mining industry could be achieved.
+For the time being, however, one has to postpone such a multidimensional approach to a later date, once more detailed statistics become available.

-Graphics describing the technological change are presented in the text and the various estimated parameters are discussed in the subsequent chapter and summarized in the statistical appendix.
-The graphics are presented both in linear form and in the logarithmic transformation log(F/(1-F)) (i.e. market share a particular technology accounts for, divided by the market share of all other remaining technologies and presented on logarithmic scale) as used for instance in the classical work of Fisher and Pry, 1971, converting the logistic substitution curve into a straight line.
-This presentation is given in order to make the (normally turbulent) early/late phases of the substitution process (e.g. below 10 or above 90 percent market share) more visible, as well as to clearly exhibit the phases of logistic growth/decline (appearing as straight lines on the graphics) from the non-logistic transition function, characteristic for the saturation phase of a particular technology or any deviations of the empirical data from the assumed logistic substitution paths.
+The figures depict the technological changes and the various estimated parameters are discussed in the next section and summarized in the statistical appendix.
+The figures are presented both in linear form and in the logarithmic transformation log [F/(1 - F)] (i.e., market share a particular technology accounts for divided by the market share of all other remaining technologies and presented on logarithmic scale) as used in the classic work of Fisher and Pry [15], converting the logistic substitution curve into a straight line.
+This presentation is given in order to make the (normally turbulent) early/late phases of the substitution process (e.g., below 10% or above 90% market share) more visible, as well as to clearly exhibit the phases of logistic growth/decline (appearing as straight lines on the figures) from the nonlogistic transition function, characteristic for the saturation phase of a particular technology or any deviations of the empirical data from the assumed logistic substitution paths.

 Before turning to the more complex discussion of technological change in the coal mining industry of the USSR, which involves normally the case of multiple technological substitution, let us illustrate the methodology applied on basis of a simple technological substitution pattern.
-Figure 1A and 1B present a case of technological substitution of an important market outlet of the coal industry, i.e. in the transport sector.
+Figure la and b present a case of technological substitution of an important market outlet of the coal industry, i.e., in the transport sector.